spobel/homebridge-gpio-services/README.md

 ## GPIO-PushButton-Service

 Use this accessory for push button.
-Switch will turn off after invokeTimeout.
+Switch will turn off automatically after invokeTimeout.

 | Attribute    | Type   | Default | Description
 |--------------|--------|---------|-------------